 How To Prevent GCD Clipping

-Another thing you need to be aware of is the timing of Hypercharge and when you should be using it in relation to Drill, Chain Saw, and Air Anchor.
-A full cycle of Hypercharge has a duration of 7.5 seconds in which you can fit 6 GCDs.
-These phases are where you essentially do the bulk of your damage, for example, the opener.
+Timing Hypercharge is crucial in relation to Drill, Chain Saw, and Air Anchor.
+A full Hypercharge cycle lasts 7.5 seconds, accommodating 6 GCDs.
+These phases are where you deal most of your damage, especially in the opener.

 Video Source: How to time your oGCDs